TSB Recommendation R07-04

 The new standard (Transport Canada Standard TP14877) containing new tank car construction requirements was published in December 2013, and was proposed for adoption in the Transportation of Dangerous Goods Regulations in Part I of the Canada Gazette on 11 January 2014.
 A working group was formed at the Ministerial Advisory Council in November 2013 to report with recommendations to the Minister on the TC/DOT111 specification issue.
 The working group provided its report to the Minister in January 2014.
 The situation continues to evolve in the United States and Canada regarding the minimal specifications for new and existing TC/DOT111 tank cars as various industries have commented on the Advanced Notice of Proposed Rule Making (ANPRM) published by the US DOT on the subject in September 2013.
 Transport Canada will continue to intervene in the various governmental and industry forums, such as the Tank Car Committee of the Association of American Railroads and the Regulatory Cooperation Council where these issues are being discussed.

-TSB reassessment of Transport Canada's response to Recommendation R07-04 (April 2014)
+April 2014: TSB reassessment of Transport Canada's response to Recommendation R07-04 (Satisfactory in Part)

 The promulgation of a new tank car construction standard is a step closer to implementation.
 However, the TSB is of the opinion that the proposed regulations do not adequately address the proven safety deficiencies with DOT-111 tank cars.
 The TSB is concerned that the proposed standard TP 14877 (or equivalent PHMSA Petition P-1577 in the US) does not go far enough to mitigate the risks of tank cars being damaged and releasing their contents during an accident and would apply only to new cars.